Beu-Wolf/SIRS_3RD/README.md

 ## Commands

+When starting the client, you will be prompted to say in which file to load a previously saved client.
+If it is the first time you are executing the client or don't want to load a store one, just press `Enter` without inputing a filename.

 ### Login/Register
 In order to start using the system you must first register.
 Type `register` next to the `>` prompt and follow the procedure.
 If at any time you need to login, just type `login` and write your username and password.